 Sat Nav GPS Co-Ordinates: N 53.97840º and W 006.72532º

 Opening Hours for Tours and Visits:

-Carrickmacross Workhouse is open for free tours and visits from 9am to 5pm, Mondays to Fridays - individual, family, group and bus tours are welcome.
+Carrickmacross Workhouse is open for tours and visits from 9am to 5pm, Mondays to Fridays - individual, family, group and bus tours are welcome.

 To ensure a Heritage Staff Member is available, kindly telephone or email prior to your arrival.